 Some people assume that when they seek a tax extension, it will give them more time to pay what they may owe.
-But, filing an extension only gives you more time to finish your paperwork.
-Any money due is still expected on the tax deadline, which in this case is April 18th.
+However, filing an extension only gives you more time to finish your paperwork.
+Any money due is still expected on the tax deadline, April 15th.

 An overwhelming majority of married couples choose to file jointly.
 It’s easier, and the benefits include a lower tax rate and increased tax deductions, including the child tax credit and capital loss deductions, which are twice the amount than the threshold for filing separately.
 There are other benefits that can be explored in this article.

-The other main benefit to filing jointly is when it comes to your retirement account.
+The other main benefit to filing jointly regards your retirement account.
 Married couples who file together have significantly higher income eligibility thresholds for a Roth IRA.
-Contact our CPAs to discuss whether this filing status is right for you and your spouse.
+For tax preparation in Raleigh NC and beyond, contact our CPAs to discuss what filing status is right for you and your spouse.

-There are many benefits to married couples that file a joint tax return; however, there are scenarios in which it could be better to file separately.
-If both spouses are high income earners in the same tax bracket, you may benefit from filing separately.
+There are many benefits to married couples that file a joint tax return; however, there are scenarios in which may be more beneficial to file separately.
+If both spouses are high-income earners in the same tax bracket, you may benefit from filing separately.

-In nearly every situation, yes.
-If your stocks are all held in a traditional brokerage account (as opposed to an IRA or 401K), they won’t be taxed just sitting there.
+In nearly every situation, you are required to pay taxes on your stocks.
+If your stocks are all held in a traditional brokerage account (as opposed to an IRA or 401K), they won’t be taxed if they are idle.
 However, if you sell stock and make a profit, that profit is subject to the capital gains tax.
 This is the amount you pay when you sell any asset for more than you had paid, whether it’s a rental home, car, collectible, or stock.

 For investments you own, you may receive periodic payments, such as dividends.
 These also demand taxation, even if the dividend is reinvested into additional shares.
-If you need help navigating taxes on stocks, read this article or contact our CPAs in Raleigh or Durham CPAs.
+If you need help navigating taxes on stocks, read this article or contact our Raleigh CPAs or Durham CPAs.